 Education is a valuable national and defense asset.
 Today’s highly educated and technically competent work force and military personnel are as important as the phalanx was to Alexander, the long bowmen to Henry the Fifth, the artillerymen to Napoleon, and the mechanically adept G.I.’s were to Paton.
 While it takes years to train a foot soldier, it takes decades to educate and then train an information specialist.
 Additionally, the technology upon which Alexander relied lasted centuries; today’s technologies will be supplanted by tomorrows within a year or two and effective weapon systems are often met with countermeasures from asymmetric foes before the systems can be fully deployed.
 The authors maintain that these factors make education both a necessary foundation for national strength, but also they mandate a continuing education of the work force and the warfighters themselves.
 Based on these assumptions, changes in education take on even more national importance.

 Home schooling seems to many of us who are of the "baby boomer" generation assume that people were always educated at schools.
 Julius Caesar (PBS, 2019), George Washington (Smith Nat'l.
 Lib., 2019) and Abraham Lincoln (Bartelt, 2019) were principally educated at home.
-According to many sources, public schooling in the US was not common until the early 19th century (Chen, 2017).
+According to many sources, public schooling in the US was not common until the early 19th century (Chen, 2017, Lynch, 2018, & Bartelt, 2008).
 Mark Twain's novels report it as being common before the Civil War (Twain, M., 2011).
 The ensuing years and the advent of the industrial revolution saw the increasing prevalence of mandatory schooling and one of the authors lived through that the post-World War II era that was marked by social pressure during which home schooling was almost unheard of.

 The advent of the current rapid growth of homeschooling springs from changes in the law and in public attitudes, beginning in about 1970 (Davis, A.A., 2011).
 The right to home school in the United States has been upheld by the US Supreme Court in a series of cases.
 (Cooper, 2017) This trend continues and the latest reports from the Department of Education indicate that approximately 3.4% of the students in the US are home schooled.
 This may be stated in a different way, as many parents who prefer home schooling for the Kindergarten through Sixth Grade (K-6) opt for some form of school-house environments for the high school years.
 The authors estimate that this means some 5% of the student population has home schooled from one time to another.